DolphyWind/Damage-to-tp/README.md

 # Damage-to-tp
-A Minecraft plugin that teleports you whenever you take a damage.
+A Minecraft plugin that randomly teleports you whenever you take a damage.